toml-lang/toml-test/README.md

   The same applies to array nesting (e.g. `a = [[[..
 1 ..]]]`).

+- The TOML specification does not explicitly say if a document can start with a UTF-8 BOM (\xEF\xBB\xBF).
+Some implementations may choose to forbid it, while others may choose to allow it.

 Usage without `toml-test` binary
 --------------------------------
 While the `toml-test` tool is a convenient way to run the tests, you can also